KQM-git/TCL/docs/evidence/general-mechanics/movement-and-physics.md

 We can also see here that the boreas wolf push also applies multiple instances of pushes rather than a single big push, making the character swap ineffective here too.
 At this point, I realized that the devs probably knew players would probably find a method to negate push effects, so push effects were coded in a way to prevent negating them.

-**Significance:** Maybe when Mihoyo adds an enemy that does a single instance of a push vs the player \(which would probably never happen\)- this information could be helpful.
+**Significance:** Maybe when miHoYo adds an enemy that does a single instance of a push vs the player \(which would probably never happen\)- this information could be helpful.
 But outside of that, the only significant thing here to learn is don’t switch characters while you are in an anemo samachurl pull /or against any other enemy that spams a push effect in the future I guess.

 ## Cliff Dash Displacement